 your counter and, using your hands, evenly form the dough into a log shape that is

-about 9 inches (23 cm) long.
-Carefully wrap the dough in aluminum foil,
+about 8 inches (20 cm) long.
+Carefully wrap the dough in parchment paper, wax

 log.
 Refrigerate until firm.
-This will take several hours or overnight.
+This will take several hours or you can even chill

 oven.
 Line two baking sheets with parchment paper.

-knife, slice the log into about 1/4 inch (6 mm) thick wafers.
+knife, slice the log into about 1/4 inch (.6 cm) thick wafers.
 Place the wafers on the baking sheet spacing, about

-minutes before removing to a wire rack to cool completely.
+5 minutes before removing to a wire rack to cool completely.
 Can be stored

 in an airtight container, at room temperature, for about 10 days.
-They can also be
+They can also

-In the bowl of your electric mixer, with the whisk attachment, (or with a wire
+In the bowl of your electric stand mixer, fitted with the whisk attachment, (or with a

-whisk) beat the cream with the sugar and vanilla until soft peaks form.
+whisk) beat the cream with the sugar and vanilla until firm peaks form.
 Take one

 chocolate wafer and spread a scant tablespoon of whipped cream over the top of